 at any time approve an alteration or addition to the particulars referred to in section 20E(5).

-(2) If necessary, the Board may attach a condition of the kind described in section 20E(4) to an approval under subsection (1), and for that purpose section 20E(4) may be read with all necessary changes.
+(2) If necessary, the Commissioner may attach a condition of the kind described in section 20E(4) to an approval under subsection (1), and for that purpose section 20E(4) may be read with all necessary changes.

 [Section 20F inserted by No. 4 of 2002 s.
-16.]
+16; No. 58 of 2010 s.
+50.]

 20G.
 Certificate relating to premises to be displayed

-(1) The Board shall issue a certificate to the holder of a dealer’s licence for each premises that are included in the licence in accordance with section 20E(5).
+(1) The Commissioner shall issue a certificate to the holder of a dealer’s licence for each premises that are included in the licence in accordance with section 20E(5).

 (2) The certificate shall state that the holder is authorised under section 20E to carry on business at the premises under the authority of the licence.